adrianocanofre/aws-architect-certified/topics/database/tips.md

 ### Aurora

-* 2 copies of your data is contained in each availability zone, with minimum of 3 availability zines.
+* 2 copies of your data is contained in each availability zone, with minimum of 3 availability zones.
 6 copies of your data;
 * You can share Aurora Snapshots with other AWS accounts;
 * 2 types of replicas available.
 Aurora Replicas and MySQL replicas.
 Automated failover is only available with Aurora Replicas;
 * Aurora has automated backups turned on by default.
 You can also takes snapshots with Aurora.
 You can share these snapshots with other AWS accounts;